 Existing stockholders who participate in an offering at a price below NAV per Share or who buy additional Shares in the secondary market or on the NYSE at the same or lower price as the Company obtains in the offering (after expenses and commissions) will experience the same types of NAV dilution as the nonparticipating stockholders, although at a lower level, to the extent they purchase less than the same percentage of the discounted offering as their interest in the Company's Shares immediately prior to the offering.
-The level of NAV dilution will decrease as the number of Shares such stockholders purchase increases.
-Existing stockholders who buy more than such percentage will experience NAV dilution but will, in contrast to existing stockholders who purchase less than their proportionate share of the offering, experience accretion in NAV over their investment per Share and will also experience a disproportionately greater increase in their participation in the Company's earnings and assets and their voting power than the Company's increase in assets and voting interests due to such offering.
+The level of NAV dilution will decrease as the number of Shares such stockholders purchase less than their proportionate share of the offering, experience accretion in NAV over their investment per Share and will also experience a disproportionately greater increase in their participate in the Company's earnings and assets and their voting power than the Company's increase in assets and voting interests due to such offering.
 The level of accretion will increase as the excess number of Shares such stockholder purchases increases.
-Even a stockholder who over-participates will, however, be subject to the risk that the Company may make additional discounted offerings in which such stockholder does not participate, in which case such a stockholder will experience NAV dilution as described above in such subsequent offerings.
+Existing stockholder who over-participates will, however, be subject to the risk that the Company may make additional discounted offerings in which such stockholder who des not participate, in which case such a stockholder will experience NAV dilution as described above in such subsequent offerings.

 The below examples assume that the issuer has 1,000,000 Shares outstanding, \$15,000,000 in total assets and \$5,000,000 in total liabilities.
-Based on these assumptions, the current net asset value of the Company and NAV thus would be \$10.000,000 and \$10.00, respectively.
+Based on these assumptions, the current net asset value of the Company and NAV thus would be \$10,000,000 and \$10,00, respectively.
 The table below illustrates the dilutive and accretive effect in the hypothetical 25% discount offering from the prior chart for Stockholder A that acquires Shares equal to (1) 50% of their proportionate share of the offering (i.e., 1,250 Shares, which is 0.50% of the offering of 250,000 Shares rather than their 1.00% proportionate share) and (2) 150% of their proportionate share of the offering (i.e., 3,750 Shares, which is 1.50% of the offering of 250,000 Shares rather than their 1.00% proportionate share).
 The offering document pursuant to which any discounted offering is made will include a chart for these examples based on the actual number of Shares in such offering and the actual discount from the most recently determined NAV.
 It is not possible to predict the level of market price decline that may occur.
 These examples are provided for illustrative purposes only.